-Michael Credico’s debut short story collection Heartland Calamitous is available now from Autumn House Press.
+Michael Credico’s debut short story collection Heartland Calamitous was longlisted for the 2021 PEN/Robert W. Bingham Prize for Debut Short Story Collection, and is available now from Autumn House Press.

 Purchase Heartland Calamitous: